Scholarships Offered by or Coordinated Through Friday Harbor Labs

 If you have any questions about that process, please reach out to FHL’s Academic Services Manager fhlstudents@uw.edu.

-Mary Gates Endowment (UW Students Only)
+Mary Gates Endowment for Students

 Other Scholarship Opportunities